-Canvas
+Canvas:

 Canvas is the course management system that you will use for this course.
-Canvas is accessed by using your Gatorlink account name and password at http://lss.at.ufl.edu.
+Canvas is accessed by using your Gatorlink account name and password at https://ufl.instructure.com/courses/347392.
 There are several tutorials and student help links on the Canvas login site.
 If you have technical questions call the UF Computer Help Desk at 352-392-HELP or send email to helpdesk@ufl.edu.
 You are responsible for checking your account prior to each class to determine how you should prepare for the upcoming class.

-Course Materials
+Course Materials:

+Required Textbook:

-Required Textbook: Taylor, S.E.
-(2015).
-Health Psychology (9th edition).
+Taylor, S.E.
+(2018).
+Health Psychology (10th edition).
 New York: McGraw-Hill.
-ISBN: 978-0-07-786181-0
+ISBN: 9781259870477

-Additional reading may be required throughout the semester and will be provided electronically via Canvas.
+Additional readings and videos may be required throughout the semester and will be provided electronically via Canvas.

-Policy related to Class attendance
+Policy Related to Class Attendance: